iwswordpress/redux-sagas/README.md

 Added auth reducer and store slice.

-Added LOGIN/LOGOUT buttons and display status with some styling
+Added LOGIN/LOGOUT buttons and display status with some styling.

+Restructure app with folders for components, sagas, etc...

+Render users as cards.